 - Attend an Informational Meeting.

-- Contact two-three people to submit online recommendations.
-Applicants are responsible for contacting their references and ensuring that the recommendation forms are submitted by on January 18.
+- Contact two people to submit online recommendations.
+Applicants are responsible for contacting their references and ensuring that the recommendation forms are submitted by January 20.

 What's the selection process?

 Application materials will be reviewed, and successful candidates will be invited to sign up for individual interviews scheduled for January 22, 23, or February 3.
 Following the individual interviews, applicants will be evaluated and may have the opportunity for the second round of interviews.
 Applicants will be invited to attend a dinner and complete a presentation on Friday, February 7 and then a group interview on Saturday, February 8 at 6 a.m.
 Applicants must attend these interviews in order to be considered for this position.